 Wildfire is a natural occurrence in dry forests throughout the West.
-And many plant, insect, and wildlife species have adapted over the eons to benefit from or even require a natural and regular fire cycle.
+Many plant, insect and wildlife species have adapted over eons to benefit from or even require a natural and regular fire cycle.

 We’re working with state and federal agencies, elected officials, local residents and other organizations to push for state and regional policies that support forest resilience and community preparedness.
 We’re also represented on the Washington Prescribed Fire Council to help restore natural low-intensity fire cycles to dry forests across the state.

-Science shows that logging alone will not solve our wildfire problems.
-A combined approach of selective thinning, prescribed burning, and greater preparedness is the best solution to improve forest health and protect communities.
+Science shows logging alone will not solve our wildfire problems.
+A combined approach of selective thinning, prescribed burning and greater preparedness is the best solution to improve forest health and protect communities.

 News on our wildfire work

 - January 2019: Statement on DNR’s Wildland Fire Protection 10-Year Strategic Plan